Don't Come Home A-Drinkin' (With Lovin' on Your Mind): About the song

 One of Loretta Lynn's best-known compositions, "Don't Come Home A-Drinkin" is about an angry wife who is fed up with her husband coming home late every night very drunk and wanting to have sex.
-The song was based on Lynn's personal life; her husband is known to have been a heavy drinker.
+The song was initially written by her younger sister Peggy Sue who later contacted Loretta and both had finished the song, the lyrics are inspired by both women’s husbands; Peggy Sue and Loretta’s husband’s were known to have been heavy drinkers.
 The song was the first of many controversial songs sung by Lynn, which also included 1972's "Rated X" and 1975's "The Pill".
 The song was considered very controversial for the time, but was ultimately quite popular.
 An album of the same name was released following the song's success, which also rose to the top of the charts.

 Released in late 1966, "Don't Come Home A-Drinkin'" didn't reach the top spot until February 11, 1967, overtaking Jack Greene's No. 1 hit from late 1966, "There Goes My Everything".
 The song was the first of 16 No. 1 Country hits Lynn would have over the course of her career.
 The song set the standard for Lynn's biggest success to come in the early 1970s.
 Thanks in part to the success of this hit, Lynn became the first female Country entertainer to win the CMA Awards' "Female Vocalist of the Year" award in late 1967.

 In 1970 "Don't Come Home A-Drinkin" was certified by the RIAA as a gold album making Loretta Lynn the first woman in country music to receive such an honor.

 In 2003, "Don't Come Home A-Drinkin'" placed at No. 47 on CMT's 100 Greatest Songs in Country Music.

 In 2024, Rolling Stone ranked the song at #38 on its 200 Greatest Country Songs of All Time ranking.